threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_architecture.md

 ### For Users (Gateway Consumers)

 **Benefits**:
-- **No IPv4 Required**: Deploy workloads without expensive public IPs
+- **No Public IPv4 Required**: Deploy workloads without expensive public IPs
 - **Global Reach**: Access to gateways worldwide
 - **Automatic Scaling**: Use multiple gateways for load distribution
 - **Cost Efficiency**: Pay only for gateway usage, not full IPv4 addresses